 Navigation Description

 ← during manual repair Reverse.

-→ during manual repair Restore.
+ightarrow during manual repair Restore.

 + during manual repair Enlarge tool radius.

 - during manual repair Reduce tool radius.

 Spacebar during manual repair Initiate repair of the marked area.

 Ctrl + left mouse button during manual repair The previous selection is not deleted but extended.

-Hold down CTRL + move the mouse wheel when repairing manually Adjusting the Intensity

-Hold down SHIFT + move the mouse wheel when repairing manually Adjusting the tool radius

-Press A Upper jaw is faded in and out

-Press S Lower jaw is faded in and out

 Shift + left mouse button in Repair mode A polygon can be drawn.

+Ctrl + mouse wheel when applying, removing, smoothing or filling is selected Increase or decrease intensity

+Shift + mouse wheel when applying, removing, smoothing or filling has been selected Increase or reduce tool radius

+С Repair

+Del Trigger removal of the marked area

+Q or U Apply

+W or I Remove

+E or O Smooth

+R or P Fill up

+A or J Fading in and out of the upper jaw